July 6, 2020

 It’s 2019 and the market is showing a more heightened, more pronounced support towards local businesses.
-So, it’s imperative for businesses to turn their attentions to Local SEO.
+So, it’s imperative for businesses to turn their attention to Local SEO.
 Local SEO is that part of SEO optimised specifically for local search.
 If you’ve ever made a search entry on Google, say about “pizza places” and you see one of the predictive, autocomplete texts below as “pizza places near me” or perhaps “pizza places near (specific location)” then you’ll know what I mean.

 Local SEO embraces all aspects of SEO—which is already an effective strategy on its own—but mainly focuses on geographic-related queries.
 The content, keywords, on-site SEO is locally optimised and quite different from the organic.
-While it’s for everyone willing to share their business information to the public, Local SEO’s primarily helpful for brick-and-mortar businesses who wants to gain visibility online.
+While it’s for everyone willing to share their business information to the public, Local SEO’s primarily helpful for brick-and-mortar businesses who want to gain visibility online.

 Search Engine Journal’s Local SEO guide introduced the importance of Local SEO by laying out some statistics worth looking into: